 A Risk Management strategy has been adopted by the Governors and a Risk Register compiled following a thorough review of all risks perceived by the Governors and SLT to the academy.
 These risks are kept under review by the SLT and Resource and Audit Committee.
 External auditors have been appointed and the Academy Finance Policy was reviewed to ensure its continued appropriateness for the Academy.
 The principle risks and uncertainties for the company currently relate to the potential impact of changes in the funding formula and the development of effective systems to support the longer term financial planning.
 These are key areas of financial concern and risk.
-However, currently the Academy is not expecting a reduction in funding and the exposure to financial risks are minimised as the Academy has a positive bank balance and has no significant levels of debtors or creditors.
+The Academy is not expecting significant reduction in funding and the exposure to financial risks are minimised as the Academy has a positive bank balance and has no significant levels of debtors or creditors.

-The Governors are aware of the pension scheme deficit and the potential risks that this exposes the Academy to.
-They are relying on the expertise of the actuary and the investment fund managers to ensure that the risks are mitigated and the deficit is reduced.
+Governors are aware of the pension scheme deficit and rely on the expertise of the actuary and investment fund managers to ensure that risks are mitigated and the deficit reduced.
+In the event of a shortfall, the scheme is fully backed by the Government.